cargator/.github/profile/README.md

 ![Your Organization Logo](https://avatars.githubusercontent.com/u/140787853?s=200&v=4)

-Welcome to the open-source projects developed by CarGator.
+Welcome to the open-source project developed by CarGator.
 This repository hosts multiple projects, including frontend, backend, and client-app applications.
-Below, you'll find guidance on setting up and running these applications.
+Below, you'll find guidance on setting up and running these applications on locally same step will follow for running it on servers.

 ## Table of Contents